 But still the clever north wind was not satisfied.
 It spoke to Vianne of towns yet to be visited, friends in need yet to be discovered, battles yet to be fought... ~ Chocolat

-We’re in that peculiar state at the moment that precipitates a move.
-A strange limbo la-la-land.
+We’re in that peculiar state at the moment that precipitates a move; a strange kind of limbo-land.
 Everything is a mess, mentally and physically.
 Everything is on hold.
-It’s been a long time coming; we’ve been building up to this for probably two or three years now, and it’s been quite a process from those initial ‘blue sky/bigger picture’ conversations over wine and cheese to get to this point, but we’re still not there yet.
-Not quite.
+It’s been a long time coming; we’ve been building up to it for probably two or three years now, and it’s been quite a process from those initial ‘blue sky/bigger picture’ conversations over wine and cheese to get to this point, but we’re still not there yet, not quite.

 Every now and then I like to dislodge myself.
 I think that’s good for you.
 Moving is a time to question and to start over.
 To slim down, shed un-necessities, and then to rebuild.
 There is nothing that I love more than being on the road.
 It makes for a longer life, in a way.
 Clearing out some drawers the other evening I found hundreds of old photos that I hadn’t looked at in years (taken back in the day when we still had photos developed, and you went to collect them excited, not knowing what you were going to get).
 Spread out across the living floor, I was presented with my life in its snapshot entirety, glossy photographs and polaroids over thirty years - friends, birthday parties, sailing holidays, school trips, safaris, pubs (a lot of pubs), boyfriends.
 The people and objects that are constants, those that fell away with time, people that loved you and changed you, helped you and hurt you.